 |

-The right side was rebuilt in 1985, with fourteen new oak frames steamed in.
-Clear cedar is difficult to find so I used basswood
+The right side was rebuilt in 1985 with fourteen new oak frames steamed in.
+Clear cedar is difficult to find

-double hull with plastic between the layers as was used in the original.
-I used bronze boat nails like original, and soaked
+so I used basswood double hull with plastic between the layers as was used in the original.
+I used bronze boat nails like

 The seats were re-done in 2005 to the correct color for the model year the boat was built.